Project Tracker Template: Free, Simple, & Customizable

 project-management.com content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More

 A good project tracker template can make a big difference in how efficiently your team manages tasks and deadlines.
 It provides structure, visibility, and accountability so projects stay on track.
+In the sections below, I’ll introduce the top project tracker templates and explain how each one can support your team’s goals.

 What is a project tracker template?

-By using one, teams can easily visualize project stages and keep everyone accountable.
+A project tracker template is a pre-built framework that helps teams monitor tasks, deadlines, ownership, and progress in one centralized view.
 These templates often come in different formats, such as spreadsheets, Kanban boards, or Gantt charts, to match various project management styles.

 Why use a project tracker template for your projects